 Summary Conviction Offences carry a maximum punishment of 18 months in jail and these charges are heard before a magistrate in the Ontario Court of Justice, while Indictable Offences carry maximum sentences of either 5, 10, 14 years, or life in jail.

-Licensed Paralegals can represent you where the penalty is up to a maximum of 6 months.
+Licensed Paralegals can represent you where the penalty is up to a maximum of two years.

 Theft under $5000.00 is a Summary Conviction Offence, while theft over $5000.00 is an Indictable Offence.